 There’s a certain Mexican fast food chain that’s known for being vegan friendly.
 While I don’t eat take-out often, I was pretty excited when a franchise opened around the corner from my house a few years ago.
 It made those days when I’m too busy too cook lunch easier, and it was terrific for dinner on busy weeknights.

 My go-to order was always a vegan burrito bowl with black beans and tofu sofritas.
 The last time I ordered one, however, there was a wadded up piece of plastic wrap mixed in with the food.
 Ewwww!!
-I reported it to the company, but my complaint wasn’t taken very seriously.
+I reported it to the company, but my complaint wasn’t taken seriously.
 I haven’t eaten there since.

 Since then, I’ve been making my own burrito bowls at home.
 Making them at home means I know exactly what goes into my meal, and I can switch up the bowl’s contents depending on what I’m in the mood for.
 It might take a little time, but I’d rather control the contents of meal than wonder what might be lurking in my food.